Jean-Zombie/cookiecutter-django-wagtail/README.rst

 Constraints
 -----------

+* Registration via django-allauth_ not implemented (unlike the OG Cookiecutter Django)
 * Only maintained 3rd party libraries are used.
 * Uses PostgreSQL everywhere (10.16 - 13.2)
 * Environment variables for configuration (This won't work with Apache/mod_wsgi).